ronelm2000/wsmtools/readme.md

 ---------

 ### Known Issues ###
-* Some decks from EncoreDecks will be untranslated.
+* Some decks from Encore Decks will be untranslated.
 This is true for all sets without a community translation.
-  In order to resolve this, you must use HOTC translations by running the following command first.
+  In order to resolve this, you must (begrudgingly) use HOTC translations by running the following command first.
+  Personally, I discourage anyone with a 10-foot pole to use it because they don't like people using their translations at all, but the tools are there if you really want to.
   ```ps
   ./wstools parse url_of_translations_summary_html_page
   ```